Lesson Progress

 - Culture is Relative: A certain culture serves the people it belongs to.
 No culture is superior to the other, every culture is relevant as long as people cherish it.

-- Culture is Flexible/Adaptive: Culture beliefs, normsA norm is a rule, standard, or pattern for action.
+- Culture is Flexible/Adaptive: Cultural beliefs, normsA norm is a rule, standard, or pattern for action.
 Social norm refers to shared standards of acceptable behaviour by a group of people.
 The norms in any society are based...
-More and values are flexible and allows individuals to adapt or engage in things considered acceptable in a society.
+More, and values are flexible and allow individuals to adapt or engage in things considered acceptable in a society.